Skip to content

 Recently, Xperia smartphones have stood out mainly for their innovative camera technology and high-resolution 4K displays.
 Sony positioned its high-end models primarily as professional cameras and video monitors for its Alpha cameras.
 However, sales in the telecommunications division have been steadily declining for years, amounting to only about 1.6 billion euros in 2024–compared to a total revenue of more than 75 billion euros for Sony Corporation.
 In Germany, Sony had a market share of one percent with Xperia in March 2025.

 Recently, technical difficulties have also plagued the Xperia 1 VII.
 Users report crashes, spontaneous restarts, and even complete failures.
-Sony Japan has confirmed the issues and suspended sales for the time being.
-The company is currently working on a solution and advises users to back up their data and install software updates in the meantime.
+Sony Japan has confirmed the issues and temporarily suspended sales.
+TECHBOOK received the following statement from Sony regarding the sales halt for the Xperia 1 VII:

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.